 Should I choose value or growth?

-Well there are several aspects to consider when asking this question.
-On one hand, your risk appetite and investment horizon is a major concern.
+Well, there are several aspects to consider when asking this question.
+On one hand, your risk tolerance, investment horizon, and risk capacity are major concerns.
 If you are about to retire or already retired, growth stocks might not be the best option.
 As they tend to be more risky and volatile.
 Growth stocks usually do not pay dividends, as the company tries to reinvest all of its money back into the business.

 There is only one approach to stocks